Joel P. Navarro: Early life and education

 He was born to a musical family, the first grandchild to Dalmacio and Felipa Pizaña, who were one of the earliest converts to Evangelical Christianity in the Philippines when the Americans came in 1898.
 He is the eldest of three children to Jose Navarro Navarro Jr. (1928-1980), a former businessman, stage actor, and orator; and Angeles Pizaña (b.
 1932), a mezzo-soprano, music educator, and choir conductor.
 His siblings are Jeriel David (1956-1974), and Arlene Grace (b.
 1962), a clinical counselor in Philadelphia, Pennsylvania.

 Navarro's training as a choral artist began in his grade school years when he sang as a choir boy, first with Prof. Flora Zarco Rivera, who conducted his grade school choir; and then with Dr. Romulo Pizaña, his maternal uncle, who conducted their church choir.
 He attributes his musical inclinations to the nurture of very musical parents and relatives.

 As a person of faith, he remembers his childhood days when his relatives would often gather to discuss and debate theological issues at the dinner table.
 He became interested in theology and the intersection of faith and music as a young boy.
 He became involved with the Inter-School Christian Fellowship, the high school ministry of Inter-Varsity Christian Fellowship, as the president of his high school chapter.
 He considers Filipino theologian and pastor emeritus Rev. Dr. Isabelo F. Magalit and Filipino cultural anthropologist Dr. Melba Maggay as his early mentors in his Christian faith.

-Admitted to the highly-prestigious Philippine Science High School on full scholarship, he was one of highly gifted young students groomed to be future scientists in the Philippines.
+Admitted to the highly-prestigious Philippine Science High School on full scholarship, he was one of the young students groomed to be future scientists in the Philippines.
 Upon graduation from high school in 1971, he took up B.S.
 Mathematics at the University of the Philippines.
 There he became heavily involved with choral singing and became soloist, section leader, and choir board member of the University of the Philippines Concert Chorus, then under the direction of Prof. Reynaldo T. Paguio, a protege of Lloyd Pfautsch of Southern Methodist University, and a former Dean of the University of the Philippines College of Music.

 Tragedy struck in his family in February 1974 when his younger brother, Jerry, died at the age of 18.
 To help the family heal from the emotional trauma, his family moved to Bacolod City in southern Philippines.
 Finding a second home in the friendly airs and artistic endeavors of that city, Joel continued his studies at the University of St. La Salle.
 There he met Peque Gallaga and joined his theater group, Maskara.
 Navarro appeared in the lead role as Francisco Pizarro in the Peter Shaffer play "The Royal Hunt of the Sun" which Gallaga directed.
 The play was entered as the university's entry to the Iloilo Drama Association drama competition.
 The play won 1st prize in all categories, including Best Actor for Navarro, except for Best Female Actor simply because there were no female speaking lines in the play.